semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

 | Environment variable              | Description |
 |-----------------------------------|-------------|
 | `SEMAPHORE_AGENT_SHUTDOWN_REASON` | The reason why the agent is shutting down.
 Possible values are: `IDLE`, `JOB_FINISHED`, `UNABLE_TO_SYNC`, `REQUESTED` and `INTERRUPTED` |

+### `interruption-grace-period`

+By default, if the agent receives an interruption while execution a job, it will immediately stop the job, and shut down.
+This configuration parameter allows you to specify a number of seconds for the agent to wait before stopping the job, after receiving an interruption signal.